THE BEST ONLINE BIKE STORE RANKINGS

 ONLINE BIKE STORE RATING CATEGORIES

-Based on all I’ve learned from reading your comments and reviewing the results of an opinion poll I’ve run on the site about online stores, I developed four basic criteria about what matters to you to rate each online bike store – Price, Satisfaction, Selection, and Support.
+Based on all I’ve learned from reading your comments and reviewing the results of an opinion poll I’ve run on the site about online stores, I developed four basic criteria about what matters to you when rating each online bike store: Price, Satisfaction, Selection, and Support.
 Here’s an explanation of each and how I came up with the 0, 1, and 2 scores you see in the ratings above.

 Price